 The River Wranglers Governing Board of Directors help support and enhance the River Wranglers mission by participating in long-range planning, providing overall program guidance, building a stable financial base for River Wranglers programs, and representing the organization and its mission to the broader community.

-DAN KAFFER, PRESIDENT
+DAN KAFFER, Board member

 Dan began working with the USDA Natural Resource Conservation Service as a college student.
 He worked in CA and NV as a Range Conservationist, served 10 years as a District Conservationist and settled into the coordinator position for the Western Nevada RC&D Council.
 He retired from USDA/NRCS in 2011.
 During his 32 year career he was a founding member of 14 watershed/conservation and youth education organizations.
 His hobbies include fly fishing, hiking, hunting, yoga, and photography.
 Dan's family and spirituality are the center of his life.